-- 1. ND PDI processes are overwhelmingly unstructured and informal, with the exception of TLP presentations - 2.
+- ND PDI processes are overwhelmingly unstructured and informal, with the exception of TLP presentations - 2.
 Informal interactions between clients and ND staff did elicit meaningful client needs and avenues for positive change - 3.
 Client attendance was low during the observation period; ISR could not verify whether this was abnormal - 4.
 PDI programming is primarily organized and led by community partners and ND interns - 5.
 The Nurtured Heart Approach (NHA) was practiced by ND staff, but two NHA stands were infrequently observed

-Perhaps most importantly, observations and interviews revealed ND's PDI has yet to realize a peer support component in programming/services.
-Rather than a Peer Drop-In Center, ND presently operates a drop-in center more similarly organized to a community center.
+Perhaps most importantly, observations and interviews revealed ND's PDI has experienced challenges in developing a peer support component in programming/services.
+ND has worked with, and continues to work with, CYFD and BHSD to develop the criteria for certification of youth peer support work.
+Currently , ND operates a drop-in center more similarly organized to a type of community center.
 To emphasize this point, a 2016 strategic plan drafted by Seattle Parks and Recreation outlined guiding principles of their community center that included: (1) Meet the needs of a changing community, (2) Promote social equity, and (3) Ensure safety, cleanliness, and accessibility - principles in alignment with the primary directives of the ND PDI.
 Additionally, Seattle Parks and Recreation described their community center program model as offering "a variety of recreational and lifelong learning programs, classes, and activities" (2016:16).
-With the exception of community partner programming and TLP presentations, ND's PDI overwhelmingly offers recreational services and activities like: Yoga, Karaoke Night, Puzzling, Boxing, Crafty Night, Movie Night, etc. While ND staff assist clients with internal and external referrals, ISR did not have the opportunity to observe this feature and Apricot data on referrals were not available for review.
-Ultimately, in ISR's view, ND PDI programming has yet to focus on features beyond recreational or socialization activities, or clearly implement youth peer support workers which would meet the purpose of the BHI funding for Peer Drop-In Centers - peer support.
+With the exception of community partner programming and TLP presentations, ND's PDI offers recreational services and activities like: Yoga, Karaoke Night, Puzzling, Boxing, Crafty Night, Movie Night, etc. While ND staff assist clients with internal and external referrals, ISR did not have the opportunity to observe this feature and Apricot data on referrals were not available for review.
+Subsequent to finalization of this report, ND hired a certified (adult) peer support worker in January 2022, and intends to hire a youth peer support worker once the position is billable.

-Finally, it is important to emphasize limited client data suggest ND ultimately reaches a somewhat diverse client-base.
+Finally, it is important to emphasize limited client data suggest ND reaches a somewhat diverse clientbase.
 Some clients also drop-in at The Space often, with forty-seven documented clients having visited the center 10 or more times-and three clients visited 90 or more times.
 ND's PDI has also recently begun to serve as a hub for other ND programs and services-like with TLP, Wrap-Around, or Street Outreach.
-With that said, each of those are unique programs that should be considered separate from the PDI.
-Currently, fuzziness exists around what ND considers PDI services and programs.
+With that said, each of those are unique programs that can be considered separate from the PDI.
+Currently, it is not clear what ND considers PDI services and programs.
 For example, if a Wrap-Around coordinator consistently meets with clients at the PDI, does that count as work performed by the center, work by Wrap-Around, or both?
 And when Street Outreach coordinators pick-up disadvantaged youth on the street and take them to the PDI, where does one program begin and the other end?
+Generally, ND views their PDI as one part of a continuum of services they provide.
+As ISR has noted in other evaluations, it may be important to consider the institutional context of clients beyond a single program's process evaluation, reviewing how clients' use of other programs interact to improve outcomes - though that was not the aim of the current process evaluation.
+Achieving that would require providers like ND to establish robust indicators of their program services, such as: clear program eligibility, client status at intake and discharge, what programs and services clients receive, etc.